-By Cat Mulligan.
-Last Updated 11th October 2023.
-In this article, we will discuss the steps you could take to claim compensation for a fall at work.
-Starting an accident at work claim can seem daunting, and you might not know where to start; we’ll begin by exploring the criteria that your case must meet in order to form the basis of a valid claim.
+By Richie Billing.
+Last Updated 11th December 2023.
+In this article, we will discuss the steps you could take to make a compensation claim for a fall at work in the UK.
+Starting an accident at work claim can seem daunting, and you might not know where to start; we’ll begin by exploring the criteria that your case must meet in order to form the basis of a valid compensation claim.

-Then, we’ll discuss how a slip and fall at work could occur and how it could affect you.
+Then, we’ll discuss how a slip and fall at work could occur and how it could affect you if you suffered injuries.
 This guide will also show you how compensation for a successful personal injury claim after a fall at work could be calculated and what you could claim for.

-Finally, our guide will discuss the benefits of making your claim with a legal professional.
-Our panel of solicitors work on a No Win No Fee basis, and may be able to help you.
+Finally, our guide will discuss the benefits of making your claim for a slip and fall accident with a legal professional.
+Our panel of personal injury solicitors work on a No Win No Fee basis, and may be able to help you.
 Read on to learn more, or contact our team of advisors for free by:

 Select A Section

 - What Is A Fall At Work And Can You Claim Compensation?

 - What Are The Causes Of Falls At Work?